ardiancubreli/admin_panel_backend/README.md

 per page
 - Laravel make:auth as default Bootstrap-based design theme, but removed ability to register
-- Services and Repositories pattern
+- Service and Repository pattern

 ## Installation